 In the 17th century there were further extensions and modernizations of fortifications related to the progressive development of firearms.
 Early modern bastion fortifications were introduced at that time.
 In the mid-eighteenth century, the gradual dismantling of the outdated medieval defensive walls began.
 Initially, external fortifications were removed, in place of which the townspeople created gardens.
 After 1860, the fortifications were demolished almost completely.
 Only the Głogowska and Chojnowska gates and small fragments of the walls have been preserved.

 The perimeter of the city walls was erected on the plan of an elongated oval with longer sides on the north-east, south-west line.
-From the east, the city was protected by the Kaczawa River with its arms, backwaters and wetland areas.
+From the east, the town was protected by the Kaczawa River with its arms, backwaters and wetland areas.
 On the northern side, however, Czarna Woda, which flows into Kaczawa in the north-east, ran its course a bit further.

-The city walls were built of bricks, had a considerable thickness of about 2 meters and a height of 5.5-6 meters.
+The town walls were built of bricks, had a considerable thickness of about 2 meters and a height of 5.5-6 meters.
 In their crown there was a wall-walk for defenders, protected by a breastwork with a battlement.
 They were reinforced with 26-30 four-sided towers, arranged quite irregularly along the entire perimeter, most densely from the most threatened south-west and west sides.
 They were placed there a few dozen meters from each other, i.e. at a distance of an effective crossbow shot and extended a few meters in front of the face of the wall to allow flank fire.
 The towers were one storey higher than the defensive wall, initially also topped with a battlement, later mostly replaced with hip roofs.

 Four gates led to the city: Złotoryjska from the south, Chojnowska from the west, Głogowska near the castle from the north and Wrocławska from the north-east.
 There were also two wicket (postern) gates: Tumska (Rycerska) and New in the south-east.
 Entry portals were placed in four-sided gatehouses, taller and more massive than regular towers.
 The main gates in the 15th century were reinforced with foregates, consisting of necks ending with two towers flanking the passage.
-The entire fortification was connected in the northern part with the castle walls, which were separated from the city side by their own moat.
+The entire fortification was connected in the northern part with the castle walls, which were separated from the town side by their own moat.

 Legnica.
 Monografia historyczna miasta, red.
 M.Haisig, Warszawa 1977.